Fer-Jg/TownyAdvanced-Spanish/Plugins-using-the-Towny-API.md

 **[Towny-TNE](https://www.spigotmc.org/resources/towny-tne.71240/)** - A plugin made to bring Towny location awareness to The New Economy features, by LlmDl.

 **[RPG Leveled Mobs](https://www.spigotmc.org/resources/rpg-leveled-mobs.71301/)** - A plugin that adds RPG-style leveling to monsters, by iomatix.

+**[HuntPlayer](https://www.spigotmc.org/resources/huntplayer.71789/)** - A plugin that reveals some information about another player.
+Towny plot information can be included.
+Good for PVP servers, by LlmDl.